typicode/husky/docs.md

 ## Multi-package repository (monorepo)

 If you have a multi-package repository, it's recommended to use tools like [lerna](https://github.com/lerna/lerna) and have `husky` installed ONLY in the root `package.json` to act as the source of truth.

-Generally speaking, you should avoid defining `husky` in multiple `package.json`, as each package would overwrite previous `husky` installations.
+Generally speaking, you should AVOID defining `husky` in multiple `package.json`, as each package would overwrite previous `husky` installations.

 ```sh
 .